lukefi/metsi/README.md

 Note that this package is a simple run-testing implementation.
 In the future we wish to expand upon this to allow for distributed run scenarios using Dask.

+# Additional information

+## Notes for domain developers

+Your primary responsibility is to write the functionality that acts upon simulation state data based on parameters of your choosing.
+For the forestry case, the state data is a single instance of a ForestStand, which always has a member list of ReferenceTree instances.

+You write an operation function, which is an entry point to your work.

+* It shall take in a single argument, a ForestStand instance.
+* It shall return a ForestStand instance, or it shall raise an Exception when the operation can not complete its work for any reason.

+The operation function can internally be whatever you require it to be.
+Write out as many other functions you need for the underlying scientific models.

+Keep your work functionally pure.
+This means that the implementations must never access input and output (API calls, file access, etc.).
+This also means that all data must be passed as function arguments, return values and exceptions.
+Do not use shared memory outside of the scope of the functions you write.
+Python does not allow us to be strict about this, so it is up to you!
+**Being strict about it is crucial for producing safe, testable, provable and deterministic implementations.**

+Implement unit tests for functions that you write.
+Unit tests allow you to develop your functions completely independently from the rest of the system.
+You do not need to run the simulation to test your work, but use a test to ensure that your function returns what is expected and behaves like it's intended.

+* Coordinate with simulator developers when some need arises that you feel can not be addressed with the model described above.
+A solution that doesn't require breaking functional purity can most certainly be found by developing the simulator and operations interface structure.
+* Coordinate with other developers when the work you do and models you write can be shared with other operations.
+* Coordinate with simulator creators about the parameters names and structures that can be passed from control.yaml file.

+## Notes for simulation creators

+Use the control.yaml structure declaration to control the simulation structure, domain operations and parameters that are to be used.